JulieKristoffersen/Exam1-No-Wheat-No-Worries/README.md

 - Netlify (for deployment)
 - Hotjar for collecting feecbacks

-The Installing and Running sections in your README file suggest steps for projects that involve dependencies and local server setups, often applicable for React, Node.js, or similar frameworks.
-However, since your project appears to be a static HTML, CSS, and JavaScript site (without dependency management like npm), these steps aren't strictly necessary.

-Here’s how to adjust the README to match your project setup:

-Revised "Getting Started" Section
-If your project is a static website with no build tools or dependencies, replace the Installing and Running sections like this:

 Getting Started
 Installing
 Follow these steps to get the project up and running locally: